Parasmani-yogi/Olympics-Data-Analysis/README.md

 - Country-wise insights to compare Olympic achievements across nations.
 - Athlete-wise analysis to study performance trends by athletes and gender.
 - Sport-wise trends to explore the evolution of different sports over time.
-- Deployed on AWS EC2 for global accessibility.
+- Deployed on Streamlit Cloud for global accessibility.

 ---